Macrometacorp/docs/docs/streams/stream-basics/messages.md

 title: Messages
 ---

-Messages are the basic unit of GDN streams.
+Messages are the basic unit of Macrometa streams.
 Producers publish messages to streams, and consumers process the message and send and acknowledgment.

 A message has the following properties: